 “I know that I can not only trust the people I've been doing business with at Texas Farm Credit, but if something were to happen to them, I can trust Texas Farm Credit as a whole to be there for me in something that is so critical.
 I mean, this is the difference in farming next year or not,” he said.

-While Spence is grateful for his crop insurance in the face of natural disasters, he is has also noticed how these extreme weather events are taking place more frequently.
+While Spence is grateful for his crop insurance in the face of natural disasters, he recognizes extreme weather events are taking place more frequently.
+In order to combat the risks of climate change, Spence is working toward making his operation more sustainable.

 For Spence, that means being as precise as possible.
 “We don't apply one extra gallon of anything.
 We're always looking at the rates of crop protection products and trying to find the optimal balance that is in harmony with mother nature in order to get the job done and meet our goals.”